Co-Parent Communication Scripts That Reduce Fights

 - Read it out loud before sending.
 If it sounds aggressive spoken aloud, rewrite it.

 - Remove the word "you" from the first sentence.
-Starting with "you" almost always triggers defensiveness.
+Starting with "you" triggers defensiveness.

 - Never use "always" or "never."
-These words are argument accelerants.
+These words accelerate arguments.

 - One topic per message.
-Combining schedule talk with expense talk with discipline talk guarantees confusion and conflict.
+Combining schedule talk with expense talk with discipline talk guarantees confusion.

 Frequently Asked Questions